-Q: I just got my prescription refilled.
-Why do my pills look different?

-Q: I just took my prescription to the pharmacy and they told me it's not covered.
-What do I do now?

-A: It is important that you get the medicine that you need.
+- ${\sf Q}$: I just got my prescription refilled.
+Why do my pills look different? - A: Sometimes more than one drug company makes the generic form of a medicine.
+The medicine can look different from month to month depending on which manufacturer your pharmacy is using.
+If your medicine looks different, it is a good idea to double check with the pharmacy to make sure you have received the correct medicine. - Q: I just took my prescription to the pharmacy and they told me it's not covered.
+What do I do now? - A: It is important that you get the medicine that you need.
 If you have been told by the pharmacy that your medicine is not covered, call your doctor.
 Your doctor will know if there is another medicine you can take.